Cervini/organizer/README.md

 ## Features

-- **Automatic file organization**: Runs in the background and sorts files every 5 minutes
+- **Automatic file organization**: Runs in the background and sorts files after a customizable interval of time
 - **System tray integration**: Clean, unobtrusive interface with easy access
 - **Configurable rules**: Create custom rules based on file extensions and keywords
 - **GUI configuration**: User-friendly interface for managing sorting rules